 The BMW X6 first saw production in 2008.
-Even then, many didn’t know what to make of the new Sports Activity Vehicle pitched between a SUV and sports coupe.
+Even then, many didn’t know what to make of the new Sports Activity Vehicle pitched between a SUV and sports sedan.
 The exterior design surely caught some eyes, but its performance was undeniable — especially with the M version starting in 2009.

 The X6’s body has gone relatively unchanged since its introduction, while powertrain options have expanded.
-Several version of gasoline engines have been offered, along with a couple diesel options for the world market.
+Several versions of gasoline engines have been offered, along with a couple of diesel options for the world market.